chef/chef-web-docs/_vendor/github.com/inspec/inspec-alicloud/docs-chef-io/content/inspec/resources/alicloud_apsaradb_rds_instance.md

 end
 ```

-    # Can also use hash syntax
+You can also use hash syntax:

 ```ruby
 describe alicloud_apsaradb_rds_instance(db_instance_id: 'test-instance-id') do it { should exist }